cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

-To complete the demo, let's update the application root to provide Usage instructions rather than a simple greeting.

-Modify the index method in TransactionController.java as shown:
+To complete the demo, let's update the application root to provide usage instructions rather than a simple greeting.
+Modify the index method in `TransactionController.java` as shown:

 ```java
     /**